This post contains affiliate links. Please read my disclosures.

 - Allow to cool completely and serve as a regular cake.
 It’s delicious drizzled with honey or with a pat of warm butter.

 - Serve still warm where it will have soft pudding texture – almost like a Bread and Butter Pudding.
-Delicious with yoghurt, cold cream or hot custard or even ice cream
+Delicious with yoghurt, cold cream or ice cream in warmer months.

 How to store it